 “So you have no personal experience with college financial aid?”
 Warren asked.

 DeVos responded by touting a “market-oriented” vision of education policy, such as giving taxpayer-funded vouchers to low-income students to attend private schools.
 Vouchers and charter schools, she argued, were a way of offering poor parents the sort of education options that wealthy parents can afford.
 “We saw the struggles and sacrifices many of these families faced when trying to choose the best educational option for their children,” she said of a visit she and her husband, an heir to the Amway fortune, made to a Christian school in her hometown of Grand Rapids, Michigan.
 She also credited the visit with having a significant impact on her career as an advocate for school choice: “For me, this was not just an issue of public policy but of national injustice.”
-(Democrats noted, however, that research has demonstrated that this strategy has done comparatively little to boost achievement among poorer students.)
+(Democrats noted, however, that

 Many of Donald Trump’s supporters live in predominantly rural areas, the committee pointed out, and providing school choice would prove a challenge in low-density areas where there aren’t enough “consumers” to create the educational market of charter schools and magnet schools which DeVos envisions.
 DeVos suggested “distance learning,” or online courses, could bridge that gap.
 (Both DeVos and her husband have owned shares in K12 Inc. The for-profit company runs online charter schools.)

 Nor did DeVos answer Sen. Patty Murray (D-Washington) directly when Murray, the ranking Democrat on the committee, asked if she “will not work to privatize public schools or cut a single penny from public education.”
 DeVos backtracked, saying that “not all schools are working for the students that are assigned to them” and that she would work to find “common ground” with parents.